volmer/policial/README.md

 You can setup your Ruby code style rules with a `.rubocop.yml` file in your repo.
 Please see [RuboCop's README](https://github.com/bbatsov/rubocop).

-## Coffeescript
+## CoffeeScript

-You can setup your Coffeescript code style rules with a `coffeelint.json` file in your repo.
+You can setup your CoffeeScript code style rules with a `coffeelint.json` file in your repo.
 For more information on how customize the linter rules please visit the [Coffeelint website](https://coffelint.org).